AeolusUX/ArkOS-R3XS/README.md

 | **A**       | 0       | Original Panel (Stock)  |

 Once a valid combination is detected:
-Once a valid combination is detected:
-- The screen will display a logo.
 - The system will turn the device off — you will need to boot it normally afterward with the selected configuration.
+- The screen will display a logo when powered back on.

 ## 🔁 Changing the Panel Later